 Medicare Advantage Plans may make you pay a deductible for doctor visits, but some do not.
 In addition, they may charge a deductible for hospital visits and prescription drugs.

-- Medicare Advantage Plans usually charge you a copayment—a fixed dollar amount—when you visit a doctor, instead of the 20 percent coinsurance you pay under Original Medicare.
+Medicare Advantage Plans usually charge you a copayment—a fixed dollar amount—when you visit a doctor, instead of the 20% coinsurance you pay under Original Medicare.

-- Medicare Advantage Plans cannot charge higher copayments than Original Medicare for certain care.
-This includes chemotherapy, dialysis and durable medical equipment.
-They can charge you more than Original Medicare for others services, including home health, skilled nursing facility and inpatient hospital services.
+Medicare Advantage Plans cannot charge higher copayments than Original Medicare for certain care.
+This includes chemotherapy, dialysis, and skilled nursing facility (SNF) care.
+They can charge you more than Original Medicare for others services, including home health, durable medical equipment, and inpatient hospital services.